-- Investigate or supervise the investigation of reported acts of bullying and teen dating violence in accordance with the district's safe school climate plan; - Collect and maintain records of reports and investigations of bullying and teen dating violence in the school and act as the primary school official responsible for preventing, identifying, and responding to reports of bullying and teen dating violence in the school. - Coordinate annual in-service training for their respective school-based program unit on the prevention, identification, and response to bullying, and the prevention of teen dating violence and youth suicide collaboratively with the Safe School Climate Committee; - Chair the Safe School Climate Committee in each school-based program unit.
+- Investigate or supervise the investigation of reported acts of bullying in accordance with the district's safe school climate plan; - Collect and maintain records of reports and investigations of bullying in the school and act as the primary school official responsible for preventing, identifying, and responding to reports of bullying in the school. - Coordinate annual in-service training for their respective school-based program unit on the prevention, identification, and response to bullying, and the prevention of youth suicide collaboratively with the Safe School Climate Committee; - Chair the Safe School Climate Committee in each school-based program unit.

-Each C.E.S. school-based program unit will establish a committee (or designate an existing committee) no later than July 1, 2012 that is responsible for developing and fostering a safe school climate and addressing issues related to bullying and teen dating violence in school, school related activities, on transportation vehicles to and from school sponsored activities.
+Each C.E.S. school-based program unit will establish a committee (or designate an existing committee) no later than July 1, 2012 that is responsible for developing and fostering a safe school climate and addressing issues related to bullying in school, school related activities, on transportation vehicles to and from school sponsored activities.
 Each school-based program unit administrator must appoint at least one parent or guardian of a student enrolled in the school to the committee.
+Additionally, the committee must include at least one teacher selected by the exclusive bargaining unit for certified employees, and medical and mental health personnel assigned to the program.
 It is recommended that the Safe School Climate Specialist is the chair of the committee.
 The responsibilities of the Safe School Climate Committee are to:

-- Receive copies of completed forms from bullying and teen dating violence investigations; - Identify and address patterns of student bullying and teen dating violence; - Review and amend school practices related to bullying and teen dating violence; - Review and make recommendations to the district's Safe School Climate Coordinator regarding the districts safe school climate plan; - Educate all school community members (students, school employees, parents/guardians) on issues related to bullying and teen dating violence; - Collaborate with the district's Safe School Climate Coordinator in the collection of data (allegations and verified acts of bullying; school climate assessment results); and
+- Receive copies of completed forms from bullying investigations; - Identify and address patterns of student bullying; - Review and amend school practices related to bullying; - Review and make recommendations to the district's Safe School Climate Coordinator regarding the districts safe school climate plan; - Educate all school community members (students, school employees, parents/guardians) on issues related to bullying; - Collaborate with the district's Safe School Climate Coordinator in the collection of data (allegations and verified acts of bullying; school climate assessment results); and - Perform other duties determined by the principal/program administrator related to the identification, prevention and response to school bullying;

-- Perform other duties determined by the principal/program administrator related to the identification, prevention and response to school bullying; - Any parent/guardian serving on this committee may not have full access to information that would compromise the confidentiality of any individual student(s).
+Any parent/guardian serving on this committee may not have full access to information that would compromise the confidentiality of any individual student(s).